First-Mover Bias in Gradient Boosting Explanations: Mechanism, Detection, and Resolution: Results

-\paragraph{California Housing.} On California Housing (8~features, 20,640~samples), several feature pairs have $|r| > 0.7$ (\eg latitude/longitude, income/house value). \dash{} improves stability by $+0.015$ over Single Best while maintaining equivalent predictive RMSE.
-The improvement is smaller than for Breast Cancer and Superconductor, consistent with the milder degree of collinearity and the small feature space.
+\paragraph{California Housing.} On California Housing (8~features, 20,640~samples), several feature pairs have $|r| > 0.7$ (\eg latitude/longitude, income/house value). \dash{} improves stability by $+0.009$ over Single Best, a difference that is not statistically significant ($p = 0.063$). \dash{} and Stochastic Retrain are statistically equivalent (TOST confirmed), consistent with the milder degree of collinearity and the small feature space.
+Aggregation-based methods (Random Selection, Ensemble SHAP) achieve higher stability on this dataset, suggesting that simple model averaging suffices when collinearity is mild.
+Random Forest achieves the highest stability ($0.998$) but with substantially worse RMSE ($0.517$ vs.\ $0.452$).